bglarkin/tallgrass_restoration_legacies/README.md

 The site data also include several tables which aren't wrangled in scripts, including:

 - [Soil chemical properties](clean_data/soil.csv)
+- Water stable aggregates
+- PLFA/NLFA
+- Other?

 Sites are tested for autocorrelation between geographic distance and fungal species or soil chemical properties in [spatial_correlation.md](spatial_correlation.md).
 Mild or insignificant autocorrelation was found, particularly in the Blue Mounds restored fields, suggesting that we can at least present these fields as a pseudochronosequence.

+## Diagnostics
+Point out the rarefaction step which shows how severely fields were undersampled.

 ## Microbial Species Diversity
 Microbial data analyzed here include site-species tables derived from high-throughput sequencing of ITS and 18S genes